-"There's a window of opportunity in the hour post-workout," explains Steve Hertzler, PhD, RD, scientific officer and dietitian with Abbott's EAS Sports Nutrition.
+"There's a window of opportunity in the hour post-workout," explains Steve Hertzler, PhD, RD, nutrition scientist and dietitian with Abbott.
 "But if you wait too long to eat, this delays the refueling process in tired muscles and might impair your performance in the next workout or competition.
 This is especially true if there is a short time between competitions or if you are training more than once per day."

 Next time you hit the gym or the pavement, try one of these tasty dietitian-approved post-workout snacks for the energy and nutrients your muscles crave.

 For optimal recovery, Hertzler recommends the 15-30-45 formula.
 That means consuming 15 to 30 grams of protein within 45 minutes of working out.
 To further enhance recovery, he suggests choosing a high-quality whey protein that's free of fillers.

 For a refreshing, protein-packed drink to refuel worn out muscles, mix two scoops of 100 percent whey protein powder with water and blend with one cup of leafy greens like spinach, a medium banana, 10 ounces of orange juice and a little ice.

 Scrambled Eggs and Veggies in a Whole-Wheat Pita